Kmedrano101/report_utils/docs/TEXT_TO_QUERY.md

 - `docs/db_context.md` (~6.8 KB ≈ 1.7k tokens) contains the authoritative schema summary.
 - Llama 3.1 8B has an 8k context window, so you can paste the entire file alongside the user query.
-- SQLCoder 7B has a smaller window (~4k tokens); provide only the relevant portions:
+- Qwen2.5-Coder 7B has a large 32k context window; provide only the relevant portions:
   1. Table summaries for `iot.sensors` and whichever readings/aggregate tables Llama referenced.
   2. Key views (`iot.latest_readings`, hourly aggregates) only when hinted (e.g., “latest”, “per hour”).
   3. Connection hints: timestamps are `TIMESTAMPTZ`, use UTC, units (°C, %, lux, dB, amps, mV).